 The GA104 GPU discovered by Matthew Smith was blotched with NVIDIA’s GeForce RTX 3060 graphics cards.
-The entries are current, implying that AIBs are powering major gaming graphics cards with defective Ampere dies.
+The current entries imply that AIBs are powering major gaming graphics cards with defective Ampere dies.

-The Ampere GA106 GPU drives the NVIDIA GeForce RTX 3060 graphics card, which is a different SKU from the GA104 that powers the GeForce RTX 3060 Ti and GeForce RTX 3070.
+The Ampere GA106 GPU drives the NVIDIA GeForce RTX 3060 graphics card, a SKU different from the GA104 that powers the GeForce RTX 3060 Ti and GeForce RTX 3070.

 According to the new article, NVIDIA may have a stockpile of defective GPU dies that didn’t make it into the higher-end graphics cards but are still good enough for the RTX 3060 cards.